Olami09/Skylineict-cohort14/README.md

 # Assignment on Dashboard
-assigment on bad error page for group 2 cohort 14
+assigment on bad error page for group 2